One thing I see many people doing in life is being pulled or pushed along by other people with no clear direction for themselves – and no goals.

 5 Year Goals

-After painting a rich picture of the future its time to write down some 5 year goals.
+After painting a rich picture of the future it is time to write down some 5 year goals or milestones.

 5 years is half way between now and the painted picture.
 It’s a good measure of progress and it gives us something to aim at.

-The 5 year goals should lead in to the Painted Picture, so it’s time to deconstruct the painted picture and write some goals.
+The 5 year milestones should lead in to the Painted Picture, so it’s time to deconstruct the painted picture and write some goals.

 Using the example above: